Using Jamf Pro at DeNA

 DeNA is a Japanese company mainly involved in developing smartphone games.
 In addition, the company has eight major businesses, including healthcare and automotive, and is engaged in a wide variety of other businesses.
 We have more than 2,500 employees and more than 50 group companies in total.
 The company is based in Japan, with offices in China and the United States.
 Here's how we use Jamf at DeNA.

-DeNA uses Jamf in combination with a full-scratch asset management system called "Sweet-Orange."
+DeNA uses Jamf Pro in combination with a full-scratch asset management system called "Sweet-Orange."

-Sweet-Orange stores the serial numbers of all DeNA Group devices, users, cost-sharing departments, security tool status, software contract information, etc. and employees are also linked to Sweet-Orange.
+Sweet-Orange aids in IT inventory by storing the serial numbers of all DeNA Group devices, users, cost-sharing departments, security tool status, software contract information, etc. and employees are also linked to Sweet-Orange.